Article

 The Four-Course Medieval Banquet

 As you settle in for the Medieval Times tournament, you’ll get to dine on a four-course feast fit for royalty.
 Start your meal with tasty garlic bread and then savor a bowl of creamy tomato bisque soup.
 For the main course, enjoy a plate of roasted chicken, sweet corn, and herb-basted potatoes.
-Then, finish off your delightful meal with a slice of buttery lemon pound cake for dessert.
+Finish off your delightful meal with a slice of buttery lemon pound cake for dessert.
 Vegan, vegetarian, and gluten-free options are available upon request.

 In keeping with the medieval experience, each dish will be served by waitstaff in historic garb, and you’ll have to eat your meal with your hands!
 If you don’t want to partake in the 11th-century fun, you can request utensils.